veraivan/newsletter-cadiem/README.md

 # 📃 newsletter-cadiem
-*A tool designed to extract structured data from Cadiem's daily newsletter PDFs into an intuitive, user-friendly format.*
+*A small tool designed to extract structured data from Cadiem's daily newsletter PDFs into an intuitive, user-friendly format.*

 ## Description

-📚✨ This project provides a solution for extracting and transforming data from Cadiem's daily newsletter PDFs.
+📚✨ This repo provides a solution for extracting and transforming data from Cadiem's daily newsletter PDFs.

 Key Features:
 - **PDF Parsing & Extraction**: Automatically extracts tables from Cadiem's newsletter.